johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 include the general overall structure each page will reuse and the helmet (items rendered in <head>).

-?> **Note:** This also includes header & footer but this step is broken out into three individual steps.
+?> **Note:** Layout also includes header & footer but this step is broken out into three individual steps: Layout, Multilingual, & Header/Footer.
 If your site needs multi-language, it is best to do that step prior to setting up the Header & Footer.
-This will allow components within the header/footer or the entire header/footer component to be toggled for the different lang.
+This will allow components within the header/footer or the entire header/footer component to be toggled for the different language.

 - For more information, for [Multi-language](?id=_6-multi-language)
 - For more information, for